composer/composer/doc/03-cli.md

 * **--no-progress:** Removes the progress display that can mess with some terminals or scripts which don't handle backspace characters.
 * **--no-suggest:** Skips suggested packages in the output.
+* **--with-dependencies:** Add also dependencies of whitelisted packages to the whitelist, except those that are root requirements.
-* **--with-dependencies:** Add also all dependencies of whitelisted packages to the whitelist.
+* **--with-all-dependencies:** Add also all dependencies of whitelisted packages to the whitelist, including those that are root requirements.
 * **--optimize-autoloader (-o):** Convert PSR-0/4 autoloading to classmap to get a faster autoloader.
 This is recommended especially for production, but can take a bit of time to run so it is currently not done by default.